nautobot/nautobot-app-design-builder/docs/user/design_testing.md

 ```

 In this example, `branch_design.yaml` depends on `base_design.yaml`.
 When `branch_design.yaml` is processed, it will first apply the configurations from `base_design.yaml` and then apply its own configurations.
 This ensures that the device type "WS-C9300-12X-S" defined in the base design is available when creating the "Test Device" in the extended design.

+> Note: If you don't need to run this design by itself, you can use the `abstract` key as shown in the example so that it doesn't run.

 ## Validating Data with Checks